 In addition, you get access to job searching databases on Westlaw and TWEN for 18-months after graduation for 1 hour a month.

-If you do not see the option to opt-in to Grad Elite, please contact our Westlaw Account Manager Shawn Lopez (Shawn.Lopez@thomsonreuters.com).
+If you have any questions, please contact our Westlaw Account Manager Shawn Lopez (Shawn.Lopez@thomsonreuters.com).

 Bloomberg Law is a comprehensive legal information system integrating legal content (cases, statutes, regulations, and a citator service), litigation and transactional law resources, company and client information, and news and secondary content.
 Bloomberg Law also offers free access to Federal and state court dockets and filings, and over 1.5 million real-world transactional documents.

 Access and Passwords